QuantConnect/quantconnect-stubs-generator/README.md

 QuantConnect Stubs Generator is a program which generates Python stubs based on [QuantConnect/Lean](https://github.com/QuantConnect/Lean)'s C# codebase.

 I initially created this project when I noticed QuantConnect started on this effort themselves, after which I got intrigued and wanted to try it for myself.
-The first version worked fine, but had quite a bulky codebase, no tests and generated stubs which were only tested to work in IntelliJ IDEA with the Python plugin.
+The first version worked fine, but had quite a bulky codebase and no tests.
 In the second and current version the goal is to solve these problems.
 Although this version is a ground-up rewrite, much of the code from the first version is reused.

 ## Comparison with the official stubs